-I am an Assistant Professor at the Rutgers University School of Criminal Justice.
+I am an Associate Professor at the Rutgers University School of Criminal Justice.

 My research, utilizing both qualitative and quantitative methods, considers how psychological processes, perceptions, attitudes, and social contexts affect the criminal justice system, particularly related to courts, sentencing, and forms of punishment broadly defined.